%2520(1).jpeg)

-Between Discord "soccer" servers, links shared in private messages, and fake "streaming channels," it's easy to stumble upon illegal content... or scams that are far more dangerous than missing a game.
+Between “soccer” Discord servers, links circulating in private messages, and fake “streaming channels,” it’s easy to stumble upon illegal content… or scams that are far more dangerous than just missing a game.

-The goal of this article is simple: to explain how to use Discord to legally stream soccer games, enjoy a community (analysis, live chat, goal alerts), organize your own watch party, and avoid pitfalls (malware, phishing, hacked accounts).
+The goal of this article is simple: to explain how to use Discord to legally stream soccer games, engage with a community (analysis, live chat, goal alerts), host a smooth watch party, and avoid common pitfalls (malware, phishing, hacked accounts).

-1) Discord and soccer: what is the real purpose of a "streaming channel"?
+1) Discord and soccer: What is a “streaming channel” really for?

-On Discord, people often talk about "Discord soccer streaming channels," but in practice, there are two very different realities:
+On Discord, people often talk about “soccer streaming channels,” but in reality, there are two very different scenarios:

 - share the match schedule (calendar, times, competitions),